ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

 ## -PBS.txt

 This is the file that is pasted into BBOalert.
-It contains some code pecular to Practice Bidding Scenarios.
+It contains some code specific to Practice Bidding Scenarios.
 For example, it includes code for the following:

 - Start Bidding/Teaching tables
-- Open Deal source, to
+- Open Deal source
 - Display HCP at the top of the screen.
-- Redirects BBO chat to go to you, the user.  (avoids my chat going to the lobby
+- Redirects BBO chat to go to you, the user.
+This avoids my chat going to the lobby
 - Expand/collapse sections in the Practice Bidding Scenarios Shortcuts

 Most of the code is Import Definitions for the various scenario files with statements like this: